 Short term missions begin with preparation – readying for the transformative journey.
 In order to prepare for the trip, participants are generally expected to engage in a series of meetings.
 These may start as much as eight months in advance, and focus on team building, travel details, and spiritual preparation.
 One pastor that I interviewed emphasized the importance of extensive preparation, but acknowledged that “you are never prepared to see poverty.”

 Service mission trips may be more accessible for students than other kinds of travel, at least in part because an important aspect of the trip preparation is raising funds in order to participate.
 Nearly all of my interviewees reported that donations paid for the entire cost of their trip, although one interviewee paid his own expenses out of pocket.
-Funds are often raised through the simple mechanism of “fundraising letters,” requests for donations sent by participants to fellow church members, family, and acquaintances; other money is be raised through church fundraisers like bake sales and car washes.
+Funds are often raised through the simple mechanism of “fundraising letters”; requests for donations sent by participants to fellow church members, family, and acquaintances.
+If you are planning on writing your own fundraising letter, you can click here now for some guidance.
+Other money is be raised through church fundraisers like bake sales and car washes.
 The ability to raise money for a service mission trip makes this kind of travel far more affordable and readily accessible than other study abroad programs.
 People are willing to contribute to a fund to allow college students to volunteer, but it is hard to imagine similar fundraising for more traditional study abroad (and of course, few acquaintances are likely to give generously to a “spring break in Cancun” appeal).

 Trip preparations generally do not include language training; most of my interviewees had no functional knowledge of the local language in the area in which they were traveling, even those who went to Spanish-speaking countries.
 Short term mission trips generally rely on local translators, who are often members of evangelical churches in the “receiving” community.
 I asked my respondents what they learned about the host culture before their trip.
 All but one replied that there was very little discussion of the local culture, beyond admonitions not to wear revealing clothing.17 David Livermore notes that trips are often impaired by ethnocentrism, tending to simplify or gloss over cultural differences.18